Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Abstract

 \section{Abstract}

-We are concerned with rigorous mathematical analysis of shock diffraction by two-dimensional convex cornered wedges in compressible fluid flow governed by the nonlinear wave system.
+We are concerned with rigorous mathematical analysis of shock diffraction by two-dimensional convex cornered wedges in compressible fluid flow, through the nonlinear wave system.
 This shock diffraction problem can be formulated as a boundary value problem for second-order nonlinear partial differential equations of mixed elliptic-hyperbolic type in an unbounded domain.
-It can be further reformulated as a free boundary problem for nonlinear degenerate elliptic equations of second order.
-We establish a first global theory of existence and regularity for this shock diffraction problem.
-In particular, we establish that the optimal regularity for the solution is $C^{0,1}$ across the degenerate sonic boundary.
+It can be further reformulated as a free boundary problem for nonlinear degenerate elliptic equations of second order with a degenerate oblique derivative boundary condition.
+We establish a global theory of existence and optimal regularity for this shock diffraction problem.
 To achieve this, we develop several mathematical ideas and techniques, which are also useful for other related problems involving similar analytical difficulties.